 The Bachelor of Humanities and Arts (BHA) is an intercollege degree that combines the strengths of the Dietrich College of Humanities and Social Sciences (DC) and the College of Fine Arts (CFA).
-BHA students combine their CFA concentration with a concentration in one of the majors or minors offered by Dietrich College, including Psychology, Creative Writing, Decision Science and many more.
+BHA students combine their CFA concentration with a concentration in one of the subject areas offered by Dietrich College, including Psychology, Creative Writing, Decision Science and many more.

 |Total BHA Degree Requirements||378 units|